Summer’s in full swing!

 Have young kids or inexperienced swimmers wear life jackets especially in open water

-Kids younger than 5 must have an adult -preferably one who knows how to swim and perform CPR – at arm’s reach when they are in or around water
+Kids younger than five years old must have an adult at arm’s reach when they are in or around water

-These bodies of water can be dangerous even with experienced swimmers because of the strong current.
+These bodies of water can be treacherous even with experienced swimmers because of the strong current.

 Keep rescue equipment such as a shepherds hook and portable phone with emergency numbers on speed dial nearby

-Know the signs and symptoms of dry drowning, secondary drowning and learn CPR (Cardiopulmunary resuscitation)
+Know the signs and symptoms of dry drowning, secondary drowning and learn CPR (Cardiopulmonary Resuscitation)

 Dry drowning is when water reaches the vocal cords and makes it difficult to breathe.
 On the other hand, secondary drowning is when water gets into the lungs and irritates it, causing edema.